Web Performance: Definition, Measurement, and Impact on Your Users

 III- SXO enhancement

 SXO (Search Xperience Optimization) combines SEO and UX (User Experience).
 It improves SEO by optimizing the user experience.
-In addition to web performance, other SEO criteria such as content optimization and internal/external linking must meet user expectations.
+In addition to website performance, other SEO criteria—such as content optimization and internal/external linking—must meet user expectations.

 IV-Decreasing the ecological footprint

-A site consumes resources for each visitor.
-Slower loading times mean higher energy consumption.
-Improving site performance reduces its environmental impact.
+A website consumes resources for every visitor.
+Slower loading times result in higher energy consumption.
+Improving a website’s performance reduces its environmental impact.

 V- Optimizing sales